 Day 2: 19:00 – 23:00

 In case you’re nearby Nørreport station, Kalaset is a busy bar/cafe furnished with vintage pieces.
-Coming to their menu, it is always carefully selected based on the season.
-Kalaset is a popular hangout for drinks too, but if you’re up for switching Zefside is just a few minutes walk from there.
+Their menu is always carefully selected based on the season.
+Kalaset is a popular hangout for drinks too, but if you’re up for switching Zefside is just a short walk from there.
 Located in a high basement, Zefside combines craft cocktails and groovy music in a super friendly environment.
 You could easily spend the night here or, in case you’re making a move to Vesterbro for some serious clubbing, stop by Fermentoren; as Zefside is great for cocktails, so is Frementoren for beers: their list is constantly evolving, numbering a large variety of both international bottled and microbrewery on tap.

 Day 2: 23:00 – …